 Michael Harding oil paints have become synonymous with uncompromising quality and exceptional performance among artists worldwide.
 Handcrafted with meticulous attention to detail, Michael Harding paints use only the finest pigments and traditional binders, resulting in vivid, lightfast colors that retain their brilliance over time.

-- Finest pigments and traditional binders used
+- The finest pigments and traditional binders used

 - Vivid, lightfast colors that retain their brilliance over time.